 4 x fellowships are available to start 1 October 2024.

-The Economic and Social Research Council (ESRC) is pleased to announce the sixth call for applications to its Postdoctoral Fellowship (PDF) Scheme – aimed at providing a career development opportunity for those in the immediately postdoctoral stage of their career, and the opportunity to consolidate their PhD through developing publications, their networks, and their research and professional skills.
+The Economic and Social Research Council (ESRC) is pleased to announce the 2024 call for applications to its Postdoctoral Fellowship (PDF) Scheme – aimed at providing a career development opportunity for those in the immediately postdoctoral stage of their career, and the opportunity to consolidate their PhD through developing publications, their networks, and their research and professional skills.

-The fellows must be located on an accredited DTP pathway and have completed their PhD at a research organisation that is part of a DTP or CDT.
+The fellows must be located on an accredited WRDTP pathway and have completed their PhD at a research organisation in the UK.
 Applicants are not required to have previously held an ESRC-funded studentship in order to be eligible to apply.